spacetimeengineer/mupy/README.md

 I offer zero apologies for this reality.
 You want features go build it yourself.
 I love you.

+### mupy is the real mcoy
+I have been cultivating concern about the state of the world economy, education and manufacturing for some time.
+I wont get into the details regarding my personal feelings but after compiling these thoughts for years into the form of productive goals, I began to realize that I wanted to develop a super-utility which would provide free infinite resources to the individual so that they could cultivate manufacturing value from a small space.
+I wanted these individuals who struggle competing with large companies to have more power.
+I am no enemy of large companies becasue I offer them the same resource but I am trying to change the dynamic.
+I want to connect people of all industries.
+I want more competition but I also want more cooperation.

 ## Overview

 It is difficult to describe the full scope of features (both current and intended) but this overview paints a simple picture of the general process a user may adopt.